jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

 Start the JBoss Server with the Full Profile
 ---------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command prompt and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the full profile:

         For Linux:   JBOSS_HOME/bin/standalone.sh -c standalone-full.xml